UnlyEd/GraphCMS-cache-boilerplate/README.md

 ### Multi customer instances
 This service also support the deployment and management of multiple redis caches - one per customer.

-Basically, it allow to spawn multiple Cache services, with each its own Redis connection.
+Basically, it allow to spawn multiple Cache services, with each its own Redis connection and own GraphCMS/GraphQL connection.
+_You could also re-use credentials and token to re-use the same redis connection for several customers, although it's not what we recommend, it's up to you._

-Following this scheme makes each instance completely separated from others, with its own redis cache, its own Lambda and own API Gateway.
+Therefore, each instance is completely separated from others, with its own redis cache, its own Lambda and own API Gateway.
-It not more expensive either (assuming you're using a free RedisLabs plan), since the AWS infrastructure is on-demand it'd cost the same whether all the load is on one lambda, or separated on multiple lambdas
+It not more expensive either (_assuming you're using a free RedisLabs plan and thus ignoring Redis's costs_), since the AWS infrastructure is on-demand it'd cost the same whether all the load is on one lambda, or separated on multiple lambdas
 See [Limitations](#limitations).

 It would still be possible to use just one redis instance with different databases (one db per customer, but the same connection for all).
 It really depends on your Redis service.
-Though, spearation by clusters is not handled by our Cache system. _(feel free to open a issue and propose a PR!)_
+Though, separation by clusters is not handled by our Cache system. _(feel free to open a issue and propose a PR!)_

 ---